Ray BLK: Career

 Ray released her first recordings while studying for her English degree.
 Her debut EP Havisham was released in 2015.
-Inspired by Miss Havisham's story in Charles Dickens' Great Expectations, it told the tale of a girl who turns against men after having her heartbroken.
-According to Ray "I felt like Miss Havisham was like a lot of women around me, who got their heartbroken and turned cold and began to hate men."
+Inspired by Miss Havisham's story in Charles Dickens' novel Great Expectations, it told the tale of a girl who turns against men after having her heartbroken.
+According to Ray: "I felt like Miss Havisham was like a lot of women around me, who got their heartbroken and turned cold and began to hate men."
 Ray releases music on her own label and has avoided signing a record deal to retain the rights to her music.
-In 2016 she self-released her debut mini-album Durt, featuring collaborations with Stormzy, Wretch 32 and SG Lewis.
+In 2016, she self-released her debut mini-album Durt, featuring collaborations with Stormzy, Wretch 32 and SG Lewis.
 Her single "My Hood" is a song about her home town of Catford.
 She wrote it at a time when she had just been robbed, and she felt like she just wanted to leave.

 She was nominated for best newcomer at the 2016 MOBO Awards.
 On 6 January 2017, Ray was announced as the winner of the BBC's Sound of 2017.

 In 2019, Ray BLK was the opening act for the UK leg of The Nicki Wrld Tour, the headlining tour by American rapper Nicki Minaj.

 In November 2019, she released a song called "Action" with rapper Chip, then went on to teasing more music with 3 snippets on Instagram from her upcoming debut album which will be released in 2021.

 In July 2021, she released a single "MIA" featuring American singer Kaash Paige and announced that her debut album Access Denied would be released on 17 September 2021 through Island Records, later delayed to 1 October.
 Upon release the album attracted critical acclaim and was listed as one of the best albums of 2021 by NME.

 In 2023, she made her acting debut as Honey on the BBC One musical drama series Champion.
 She also served as music executive on the soundtrack alongside Ghetts and the show's creator and writer Candice Carty-Williams.